Engin-Boot/capture-behavior-of-a-visit-counter-muskan01/needs-facilities.md

   Given - Hospital is working
   When - a visitor enters a hospital
-  Then - entry card is issued for the time he/she is there
+  Then - entry card issues for the time he/she is there

 Scenario: Alert when seating capacity is full